erenesto/gralig-docs/src/pages/markdown/docs/en.md

 Gralig is a modest, grayish CSS library.
 It can be starting point for your CSS development.

 Gralig provides a set of small modules, including flexbox based grid and dark mode.
 There is no JS, only CSS.
-You can also make it colorful and build fast drafts with ready to use helper classes.
+You can also make it colorful and build fast drafts with ready to use [utility classes](/docs/utils 'Utilities').
 It's only 8KB gzipped `.css` file.
 If you want more customizable, you can use `.scss` files.

 ## Get Started